vitessio/arewefastyet/docs/arewefastyet_macrobench_run.md

       --macrobench-vtgate-web-ports strings        List of the web port for each VTGate.
       --macrobench-working-directory string        Directory on which to execute sysbench.
       --macrobench-workload-path string            Path to the workload used by sysbench.
-      --planetscale-db-branch string               PlanetscaleDB branch to use. (default "main") --planetscale-db-database string             PlanetscaleDB database name.
+      --planetscale-db-branch string               PlanetScaleDB branch to use. (default "main") --planetscale-db-database string             PlanetScaleDB database name.
-      --planetscale-db-host string                 Hostname of the PlanetscaleDB database.
+      --planetscale-db-host string                 Hostname of the PlanetScaleDB database.
-      --planetscale-db-org string                  Name of the PlanetscaleDB organization.
+      --planetscale-db-org string                  Name of the PlanetScaleDB organization.
       --planetscale-db-password-read string        Password used to authenticate to the read-only servers of PlanetScaleDB.
       --planetscale-db-password-write string       Password used to authenticate to the write servers of PlanetScaleDB.
       --planetscale-db-user-read string            Username used to authenticate to the read-only servers of PlanetScaleDB.